amandazhuyilan/Breakfast-Burrito/BehaviorTree.md

 ### What are Behavior Trees

 Behavior Tree is a directed root tree where the internal nodes are called _controlled flow nodes_ and leaf nodes are called _execution nodes_.
-A behavior tree starts its execution from the root node that generates signals to allow the execution of a node called _tick_ with a given frequency, which are sent to its children nodes.
+A behavior tree starts its __Depth First Traversal__ execution from the root node that generates signals to allow the execution of a node called _tick_ with a given frequency, which are sent to its children nodes.
 A node is executed only and only if it receieved a tick.
 The child node withh immediately return _RUNNING_ to the parent, _SUCCESS_ if the goal is reached, or _FAILURE_ otherwise.

 ### Finite State Machines (FSM)
+- The new state depends on the old state and the input - this means that the entire history of the machine is summarized in its current state.
+All that matters is the state that it is in and not how it reached this state.

+Many programming problems are most easily solved by actually implementing a finite state machine.
+You set up an array or other data structure which stores the possible states and you implement a pointer to the location that is the current state.
+Each state contains a lookup table that shows what the next state is given an input symbol.
+When a symbol is read in your program simply has to look it up in the lookup table and move the pointer to the new state.

 Advantages:
 - Common structure, intuitive and easy to understand and implement.
 - Ideal for simple, less complex systems.